DevMed22/Summer-training-22/AI/CellOrganelles-ObjectSegmentation/README.md

 ## Our App
 To use our app:
+- install streamlit library
+- Open the terminal and go to the directory where your model file is in , then write "streamlit run 'file-name.py' "
 - Upload the image you want to test from your local device -- Note : the image should be a pathology image for tissues
 - click on the submit button